U.S. Army airships: Interwar years

 Following the end of World War I, the U.S. Army acquired a variety of blimps from US, French and British sources.
 Plans were made for operating airships from both Fort Bliss and Brooks Field, in Texas and Langley Field, Virginia.
 The first blimp operated by the Army was the A-4, which was operated primarily from Langley until transferred to the new Balloon and Airship School at Scott Field, Illinois.
 The Army operated several Navy C class blimps and D class blimps during the immediate post-World War I era.

 Army blimps participated in the "Mitchell" bombing test in 1921.
 They were used for training, coastal patrol, and experimentation in the early 1920s.
 The Army purchased three British SST class blimps from the British, which were operated out of Biggs Field, Fort Bliss, and Brooks Field, both in Texas for purposes of border patrol between 1920 and 1923.

 During the 1920s the Army developed several "Motorized Observation Balloons".
 The OB-1 and MB were intended to fly to where needed, and then be tethered as observation balloons.

-The US Army acquired the Italian semi-rigid airship Roma in 1921.
+The U.S. Army acquired the Italian semi-rigid airship Roma in 1921.
 The Roma was the largest airship ever operated by the Army and was based at Langley Field.
 With a cruising speed of 50 mph and a range of 7,000 miles, the Roma allowed the Army to consider transcontinental deployments, missions to Panama, the fast transport of cargo and passengers, and long-range sea patrols.
 The Roma crashed into high-tension wires and was destroyed by fire near Norfolk, Virginia on 21 February 1922.
-The Roma tragedy led Congress to decree that all future US airships would use non-flammable helium instead of hydrogen as the lifting gas.
+The Roma tragedy led Congress to decree that all future U.S. airships would use non-flammable helium instead of hydrogen as the lifting gas.

-During the 1920s and '30s, the US Army Airship Service was responsible for improvements in airship operation construction.
+During the 1920s and 1930s, the U.S. Army Airship Service was responsible for improvements in airship operation construction.
 These included the use of internal gondola suspension and the only advanced semi-rigid airship manufactured in America, the RS-1, built by Goodyear.
 The army operated the RS-1 during the late 1920s until the requirement for a new envelope grounded the ship and resulted in it being scrapped in 1930.
 The Airship Service also supplied airship pilots and logistic support for stratospheric research flights.